mmanela/vsts-workitem-recentlyviewed/readme.md

 ### Overview

-This extension adds a group to the work item form which shows the most recent distinct people who view the work item.
+This extension adds a group to the work item form (in VSTS and TFS "15") which shows the most recent distinct people who view the work item.

 ![Group](img/GroupExample.png)